 The refined canola oil has a smoke point; that lies in between 400F-425F.

 Moreover, it’s health safe to add natural flavor to dishes.

-But the best cast-iron seasoning oils are edible drying oils; that have high smoke points, like flaxseed or sunflower oil.
+But, the best cast-iron seasoning oils are edible drying oils.
+These oils have high smoke points, like flax-seed or sunflower oil.